By Mehmet Kurtkaya, Published on November 8, 2017 (Updated with new links and info on November 27, 2017)

 The study also mentions parallels in the archeobotanical records from Syria, along with parallels between Knossos and their central Anatolian predecessors/contemporaries, based on their common use of mud-brick technology and shared suites of domesticates, with particular reference made to breadwheat (Triticum aestivum).

-There is an interesting forum discussion from the time of the study, 2008, where at least one user presents evidence for Hurrian influence on Crete: Minoan Civilization originated in Anatolia.
+There is an interesting forum discussion from the time of the study, 2008, where at least one user presents evidence for Hurrian influence on Crete: Minoan Civilization originated in Anatolia and has many interesting comments, among them:

 The 2017 genetic study done on ancient grave remains shows that the founding population migrated to Greece from Anatolia, but it does not indicate anything about its identity or language.
 True, but during this time period in Anatolia (3000-1600 BC) there were only two major civilizations: the Ugat / Gat / Hatti and the Ugur / Gur / Hurrian!